Getting a discount using a coupon link is an easy way to get your customers to buy from your store.

 - Increase conversion of a coupon deal by making sure no one has any issues in redeeming it

-In WooCommerce, there are several ways you can get URL to apply links for your coupons but our plugin makes it a breeze.
+There are several ways you can get URL to apply coupon links, but our plugin makes it a breeze in WooCommerce.

-You just go to the URL coupons tab and grab the URL that it generates after you save your coupon.
-Then when your customer visits the URL you give them, it will attempt to apply the coupon.
+Simply go to the URL coupons tab and grab the coupon link that it generates after you save your coupon.
+Then, when your customer visits the URL you give them, it will attempt to apply the coupon.

-This can be paired with cart conditions, adding free products, role restrictions and schedules too.
+This can be paired with cart conditions, adding free products, role restrictions, and schedules too.
 It will respect all of those additional features.
-In fact, it acts exactly the same as if the customer actually typed in the coupon code into the box manually.
+In fact, the coupon link acts exactly the same as if the customer actually typed in the coupon code into the box manually.

 Having coupons apply when you visit a URL sounds great in theory, but how do you actually use this in your marketing?

-The main purpose of WooCommerce URL coupons is that you can apply the coupon deal with a single click.
+The main purpose of WooCommerce URL coupons is that you can apply the coupon deal with a single click using a coupon link.
 This is especially handy for email marketing and was the original intent behind us building this feature in the Advanced Coupons extension.

 Being able to apply a coupon directly from your email is not only a massive timesaver but also avoids your customers mistyping the coupon and not being able to redeem the offer.

-Imagine being able to place a single Call-To-Action button in your email copy, linked to a coupon on your store, and have that automatically apply the deal you’re explaining.
+Imagine being able to place a single Call-To-Action button or a straight-up coupon link in your email copy, linked to a coupon on your store, and have that automatically apply the deal you’re explaining.
 It saves the hassle of giving and explaining how to use the coupon code.